blixt/ChromeGPT/README.md

 ### For developers

-More concretely, this extension injects a bit of JavaScript that finds the `<textarea>` with a specific placeholder ("Message ChatGPT"), sends it a fake `paste` event containing the image as a `File` and then a fake `input` event with the text.
-Then it waits for up to one minute to see if the button with `data-testid="send-button"` becomes enabled, and proceeds to click it when it does.
+More concretely, this extension injects a bit of JavaScript that finds a `<textarea>`, sends it a fake `paste` event containing the image as a `File` and then a fake `input` event with the text.
+Then it waits for up to one minute to see if the button with `data-testid*="send-button"` becomes enabled, and proceeds to click it when it does.

+For the most part this has been stable, but I did recently notice that some versions of the ChatGPT UI have `data-testid="fruitjuice-send-button"` while others have `data-testid="send-button"`.
+For this reason I’ve tried to make the code flexible to renames like these.